cn0047/stash/ed/programming.md

 and avoids changing-state and mutable data.
 (JavaScript, Scala).

+Functional programming - What not How.

+Pure function - no side effects!

+Important:
+Separate mutation from calculation.
+Separate function from rule.

 **Object-oriented** programming - is a programming paradigm based on the concept of objects, which may contain data, in the form of fields, often known as attributes, and code, in the form of procedures, often known as methods.